sonic-net/SONiC/doc/voq/bgp_voq_chassis.md

 # 1 Requirements

-Traffic ingressing on any FSI should be routed the same, regardless of which FSIs learned the route from their eBGP peers.
+Traffic ingressing on any ASIC Instance should be routed the same, regardless of which ASIC Instances learned the route from their eBGP peers.

 To achieve this:
-- Each FSI must advertise eBGP-learned routes to the other FSIs in the chassis.
+- Each ASIC Instance must advertise eBGP-learned routes to the other ASIC Instances in the chassis.
-- Each FSI in a chassis should choose the same BGP route for each prefix.
+- Each ASIC Instance in a chassis should choose the same BGP route for each prefix.
-- When ECMP is enabled and equal-cost routes are learned by any FSI, all FSIs should compute the same ECMP nexthop.
+- When ECMP is enabled and equal-cost routes are learned by any ASIC Instance, all ASIC Instances should compute the same ECMP nexthop.

 # 2 Design

 ## 2.1 BGP Setup

-All FSIs in the chassis are members of the same AS.
-All routes learned from all neighboring eBGP routers must be learned on all FSIs.
-To accomplish this, an iBGP full mesh will be established between all FSIs, with the additional paths feature enabled for neighbors in the mesh.
+All ASIC Instances in the chassis are members of the same AS.
+All routes learned from all neighboring eBGP routers must be learned on all ASIC Instances.
+To accomplish this, an iBGP full mesh will be established between all ASIC Instances, with the additional paths feature enabled for neighbors in the mesh.

 There may also be an iBGP route monitor in the network.
-This route monitor must be configured to peer with each FSI; otherwise it will not be participating in the iBGP mesh and would not learn all the routes.
+This route monitor must be configured to peer with each ASIC Instance; otherwise it will not be participating in the iBGP mesh and would not learn all the routes.

-The following diagram shows the BGP sessions associated with three FSIs in the chassis, each with one or two eBGP peers.
+The following diagram shows the BGP sessions associated with three ASIC Instances in the chassis, each with one or two eBGP peers.
 The red lines are the new iBGP mesh.

 ![Example BGP Topology](./chassis_bgp_topology.png)